IolSean/Mod3-Python-ElectionAnalysis/README.md

     - Charles Casper Stockham: 23.0% (85,213)
     - Diana DeGette: 73.8% (272,892)
     - Raymon Anthony Doane: 3.1% (11,606)
-  4. The winner of the election with 73.8% of the vote is Diana De Gette
+  4. The winner of the election with 73.8% of the vote is Diana De Gette **Challenge Summary**

-**Challenge Overview**
-**Challenge Summary**